mileyan/pseudo_lidar/README.md

 }
 ```
 ## Update
+* 2nd July 2020: Add a jupyter script to visualize point cloud.
+It is in ./visualization folder.
 * 29th July 2019: `submission.py` will save the disparity to the numpy file, not png file.
 And fix the `generate_lidar.py`.
 * I have modifed the official avod a little bit.
 Now you can directly train and test pseudo-lidar with avod.
 Please check the code https://github.com/mileyan/avod_pl.